Tantilla insulamontana: Distribution and habitat

-The distribution of this species is endemic to a small portion of southern Ecuador that is estimated to be about 1,069km^{2} area that is located in the xeric inter-Andean valley.
+The distribution of this species is endemic to a small portion of southern Ecuador that is estimated to be about 1,069 km^{2} area that is located in the xeric inter-Andean valley.
 As of now, the Mountain Centipede-Snake has only been found in three provinces: El Oro, Loja, and Azuay.
 The altitudinal zonation is western subtropical and western temperate.
 The altitude range is 1250–2100 meters above sea level.

 Although rarely seen, these snakes have been seen during the months of December through April which constitutes Ecuador's rainy season.

 Anatomy and morphology

-It has been reported that the total length from the snout to the tip of the tail is a total length of 40cm.
-Females have an average length of 40.4cm while males max out at about 24.9cm.The tail averages 25% of the body length.
+It has been reported that the total length from the snout to the tip of the tail is a total length of 40 cm.
+Females have an average length of 40.4 cm while males max out at about 24.9 cm.
+The tail averages 25% of the body length.

 Characteristics that present themselves is there is being a dark head cap and a pale lateral stripe.
 There are 59 to 65 subcaudal scales as well as 144 to 157 ventral's.
 Juveniles are slightly darker than the adult.